top of page

 About

-I am a chartered clinical psychologist with extensive experience of working with adults, children and families in a variety of NHS settings.
+I am a chartered clinical psychologist with 15 years experience of working with adults, children and families in a variety of NHS and private settings.

-I have a particular interest in autism spectrum conditions (ASC) which were the subject of my doctoral thesis at University College London.
+I have a particular interest in autism spectrum conditions which were the subject of my doctoral research at University College London.

 Prior to becoming a clinical psychologist I studied modern languages at Wadham College, Oxford and then law at the College of Law, qualifying as a solicitor in 1999.
 I spent 13 years working as a lawyer in the City and then in the field of entertainment prior to retraining as a clinical psychologist.